Ellimaaac/All-Dragon-Quest-Complet-Guide/All Games Guide/Dragon Quest 4/README.md

 ### Rewards
 There are a total of eight rewards available if you successfully complete this quest.
 The main rewards are a new hidden character in the game and improved equipment.

-- Une Fleur d’Yggdrasil
+- Yggdrasil Flower
-- Un Bouclier des enfers
+- Underworld Shield
-- Une Épée des enfers
+- Sword of the Underworld
-- Une Armure des enfers
+- Underworld Armour
-- Un Caleçon
+- Pants
-- Une Feuille d’Yggdrasil
+- One Yggdrasil Leaf
-- Un Casque des enfers
+- One helmet from the underworld
-- Un Homme nu
+- One Naked Man

 <p align="center"><img src="img/SQ-Cursed/1.png"></p>
 <p align="center"><img src="img/SQ-Cursed/2.png"></p>